CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-2/Self-Paced Materials/1_Stakeholder and Customer Mapping.md

 ### Introduction

 In this two-part activity, you’ll identify the individuals within your agency who are major influencers or gatekeepers in digital services acquisition and develop your strategy for engaging with them.
 You’ll use your experiences with this program as a springboard for the conversation.

+>Please see the **Applied Learning** section of the Learning Portal for additional information about this assignment.

 **Activity goal:**